A short trip to Wai and Wai sightseeing

 V Resorts, Anandvan

 The V Resort in Wai offers peaceful quiet stay amidst Nature.
 The view of manicured lawns with the Sahyadri mountain range completes the impressive backdrop.
-Check-in to the resort, where you can opt for cottage stay or Suite.
+Check-in to the resort, where you can opt for a cottage stay or Suite.
 Each room has an attached garden and personal coconut tree in the backyard to lean on.
 The resort staff can arrange treks, walks, and picnics if you wish.
 Read on to know more.

 Things to do in and around Wai